alinvlad05/Junit4-Hamcrest-Matchers-Custom/README.md

 Verifier's verify method is executed after each test execution.
 If the verify method   <br/> defines any assertions, and that assertion fails, then the test is marked as failed.  <br/>

+To install Mockito, you need to download mockito-all-1.9.5.jar not mockito-core-1.9.5 because you will get java.lang.NoClassDefFoundError: org/objenesis/ObjenesisStd ERROR!